search ]

 As you know, spam or “junk mail” is a problem that website owners in general, and WordPress site owners in particular, have to deal with.

-The truth is that if you have forms on your site collecting information from visitors, you will likely receive quite a bit of spam, in the best-case scenario, and a ton of spam in the worst-case scenario.
+If you have forms on your site collecting information from visitors, you will likely receive some spam in the best-case scenario, and a lot of spam in the worst-case scenario.

-The situation is no different in the context of the Mailchimp for WordPress plugin.
-Unlike comments or forms of Contact Form 7, for which you can use the Anti-Spam plugin called Akismet (recommended!), for this specific plugin, the recommendation is to use a plugin called WPBruiser, which integrates with MC4WP.
+The situation is no different with the Mailchimp for WordPress plugin.
+Unlike comments or Contact Form 7 forms, where you can use the Anti-Spam plugin Akismet (recommended!), for MC4WP the recommendation is a plugin called WPBruiser.

-So, if you are suffering from spam in those registration forms for the Mailchimp mailing list, install the plugin, go to its settings under WPBruiser > Others, and check the option “MailChimp for WordPress to prevent spam in these forms.”
+If you do choose to use WPBruiser, install the plugin, go to its settings under WPBruiser > Others, and check the option “MailChimp for WordPress” to prevent spam in these forms.

 How to Prevent Spam in Mailchimp Registration Forms